'Guardaviñas' (typical shelter in the Rioja area). Ribera del Duero wine route

 Burgos

-The Ribera del Duero wine route runs through inland Spain, and more particularly, through four provinces in Castile and León: Burgos, Segovia, Soria and Valladolid.
-It stretches for 115 kilometres, with the Douro River as its constant travelling companion.
-The underground wine cellars, which transport visitors to the wine's origins, and the tradition of the winemaking families, blend with the avant-garde architecture, the Castilian gastronomy, the cultural heritage and the natural landscapes, making this trip an unforgettable experience.
+The Ribera del Duero wine route runs through the interior of Spain and in particular through four provinces of Castile and León: Burgos, Segovia, Soria and Valladolid.
+It stretches for 115 kilometres, always with the river Douro as a trip companion.
+The underground cellars, which transport visitors to the origins of wine, and the tradition of the winemaking families, are combined with avant-garde architecture, Castilian cuisine, cultural heritage and natural landscapes, making this trip an unforgettable experience.

 Plaza del Trigo 10, 3º